How to Grill Seafood

 Prepping

 Our first hot tip is to preheat the grill.
-An unheated grill will cause the seafood to stick.
+An unheated grill causes the seafood to stick.
 Also, make sure to turn on the grill with the lid open.
 Once heated up, give the grill a quick scrub to clean the grates.
+Many use a grill brush but we also recommend a raw onion chunk.
+This trendy method should remove grease, dirt, and carbon, while disinfecting the grates due to onion's acidity and moisture.

 For those that love grill marks, try oiling the grate before placing down your seafood.